-- Develop a more diverse and inclusive workforce, utilising positive action to reflect the communities of Cumbria Constabulary - 2) Increase awareness of emerging crime types and effectively work with the public sector to understand vulnerabilities and work together to deliver confidence building projects - Enhance service delivery and accessibility to protected groups and communities where there is perception of inequality by involving them in our work
+- Develop a more diverse and inclusive workforce, utilising positive action to reflect the communities of Cumbria Constabulary - 2) Increase awareness of emerging crime types and effectively work with the public sector to understand vulnerabilities and work together to deliver confidence building projects - 3) Enhance service delivery and accessibility to protected groups and communities where there is perception of inequality by involving them in our work requisite skills to perform their role, including mandatory accreditation for specialist responsibilities.
+During 2024/25 particular training resource was directed to:

 The Constabulary recognises the importance of developing the skills and knowledge of its workforce.
-The Constabulary's has an annual training plan, which aims to ensure that officers, PCSOs and staff are equipped with the requisite skills to perform their role, including mandatory accreditation for specialist responsibilities.
-During 2023/24 particular training resource was directed to:
+The Constabulary's has an annual training plan, which aims to ensure that officers, PCSOs and staff are equipped with the

-- Training for new officer recruits through the Police Educational and Qualification Framework for new officers (developing apprenticeship and degree entry training courses in conjunction with the University of Central Lancashire) including innovative Professional Policing Degree and direct entry Detective programmes. - Re-introduction of non-degree cohorts as a fourth entry route alongside other PEQF routes.
-This approach will be maintained for 2024/25. - Leadership and skills courses for sergeants, inspectors and police staff. - Specialist crime including an in house developed Investigative Manager course for detective supervisors and forensic interview training. - Enhanced personal safety and Taser training.
+- Training for new officer recruits through the Police Educational and Qualification Framework for new officers (developing apprenticeship and degree entry training courses in conjunction with the University of Central Lancashire) including innovative Professional Policing Degree and direct entry Detective programmes. - Re-introduction of non-degree cohorts as a fourth entry route alongside other PEQF routes. - Leadership and skills courses for sergeants, inspectors and police staff. - Specialist crime including an in house developed Investigative Manager course for detective supervisors and forensic interview training. - Enhanced personal safety and Taser training.